reproducible-reporting/backup-script/README.md

 This script is distributed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file for more details.

+Most of the magic in this script is handled by two other tools:

+- The script assumes you are using a [BTRFS](https://docs.kernel.org/filesystems/btrfs.html) filesystem for creating snapshots.
+- Backups of the snapshots are made with [Borg](https://www.borgbackup.org/).

 ## Basic guidelines

 Ideally, backups are performed by a dedicated user account with access to user data and backups.